Moremar/IT_tutorials/CyberSecurity/Security/CompTIA_Security+.md

 ### CASB (Cloud Access Security Broker)

 A CASB is an enterprise management solution designed to mediate access to cloud services by users across all devices.
-CASB offer visibility on how cloud services are used within the organization.
+A CASB offers visibility on how cloud services are used within the organization.

 It can provide many functionalities :
 - SSO (single sign-on) for cloud services